- Captain Albert's Website and Blog -

 Jacobus ( 1) died on board his father’s [Pieter Sr.] ship in August 1836 and Jacobus (2) born on Sept.
 2, 1836 inherits the name and he eventually becomes a steamboat captain with HAL.

 His older brother (Pieter) had also gone to sea and eventually become captain of a ship and when he was transferred to another ship Jacob (born Apr.
 22, 1828) takes over the command of a ship called “De Factorij” or Factory.
-Contemporary newspapers report the arrival of the barkship “Factory” arrived 8 July in New York with 90 passengers from Rotterdam. (d) So all three surviving sons followed in their fathers footsteps.
+Contemporary newspapers report the arrival of the barque “Factory” arrived 8 July in New York with 90 passengers from Rotterdam. (d)

-Jacobus (2) He marries in 1860 with Johanna Gebregje Cornelia van Beekem and they have one daughter called Catharina Jacoba born on 15 December 1860 . (a) She marries on 26 November 1885 with Jacob van der Spek.
+Jacobus (2) He married in 1860 with Johanna Gebregje Cornelia van Beekem and they have one daughter called Catharina Jacoba born on 15 December 1860 . (a) She marries on 26 November 1885 with Jacob van der Spek.
 And this man sends a letter from the Captain to the company which produces one of the few traces of the family.

 Captain Jacobus Janzen appears in 1860 as captain of a sailing ship, the frigate Vriendschap (Friendship).
 He remains on the sailing ships until 1872 when he switches over to steam and to Holland America (c)

 The son of Pieter Jr. also goes to sea and is 2nd officer on the ss Rotterdam (I) when Jacobus Janzen is promoted to captain of the ship.
-Of this Pieter we have a photo seen below.
+Of this Pieter we have a photo as seen below.

 He joined as Chief Mate or First Officer, (or as we call it nowadays, Chief Officer or Staff Captain) under the command of Captain Hus for the maiden voyage of the ss Rotterdam (I).
 At that time the Holland America did not exist yet, it was still CV.
 Plate, Reuchlin & Co.